 Hitler has a bright idea, and Italy has had enough

 Throughout 1943, the Axis forces on the Eastern Front are relentlessly pushed back.
 The success of a German counter-offensive in pushing back the Soviets' own push to retake the Ukraine results in the so-called "Kursk Bulge", which becomes the focus of the last German offensive campaign.
 Operation Citadel, launched to cut off and exterminate the forces within the salient, leads to the biggest tank battle in history and a crushing tactical and strategic defeat for Hitler—the Soviets anticipate the manśuvre correctly and hold their strength back until the German offensive is totally spent before launching a devastating offensive operation of their own which successfully encircles and then annihilates—or forces the surrender of—the remnants of the Germans' own encirclement forces.
 The result is the destruction of the Wehrmacht as an offensive force, but it would be a mistake to assume—as numerous Soviet generals and commanders do in subsequent operations, at a great cost in time and lives—that Hitler's legions are now a "spent" force incapable of strategic counteroffensives (let alone tactical counterattacks).
 As is typical of the East-European front, the Soviets' casualties were larger (at a million men dead or wounded), but they have already taken and can continue to afford far worse losses.
 What's more, now that they are on the offense the Soviets are able to treat their wounded and recover damaged vehicles in large numbers now—and the Germans (who have taken 250,000 casualties) cannot.
 Stalin sees the success of the operation, together with that of Operation Uranus, as a vindication of his growing trust in his generals and their staffs.
 Increasingly, he settles for directing overall strategy and letting the military organise and execute their own operations.
 Hitler sees the outcome as proof of his own generals' incompetence—though the offensive was his idea—and moves to micromanage the entire German war effort in ever-greater detail.
 With morale skyrocketing, the Soviets spend the rest of the year inexorably pushing the Germans further and further back—a process helped by Hitler's continued refusal to allow his forces to make strategic withdrawals.
 The cumulative effect of this is to leave his forces spread thin defending bad positions.
 The Soviets' burgeoning advantage in tanks, armoured vehicles, artillery and air support allows them to take advantage of this strategic blunder and crush pocket after pocket of increasingly-easily-encircled Axis forces.
 Germany is now starting to deal with a new threat on the homefront as the Western Allies have decided to leverage their industrial might to engage in strategic bombing on a heretofore unimagined scale, launching waves of first hundreds and later thousands of four-engined heavy bombers across the channel in an around-the-clock effort to damage the German economy.
 Strategic targets (Factories, railyards, docks) are bombed by day, urban-industrial centers by night.
 The results are initially small and the casualties relatively high, but the Allies persist and the Germans will gradually be forced to divert more and more of their resources to defending the Reich itself.
 Meanwhile, in the Atlantic, the Allies are at last gaining ground against the submarine threat by increasing the employment of similar aircraft to patrol the sealanes and force the U-boats to concentrate their operations in the mid-atlantic "air gap".
 In southern Europe, the era of "Vichy" France is over as the Germans annex the state in the wake of their defeat in North Africa.
 Part of this plan includes the seizure of the French fleet moored at Toulon, which includes three capital ships and seven cruisers—nowhere near enough to turn the tide of the war, but enough to give the Allies grief.
 However, the French are ready for them and the entire fleet promptly scuttles itself at anchor, right down to the cargo cranes and the tugboats.
 The crews of three destroyers and a few motorboats are overpowered by the Wehrmacht's motorcycle-based combat squads, but it's a hollow victory for Hitler—whose annexation of "Vichy" France lets anyone who still needed convincing know that, yes, he considers treaties to be nothing more than ink on paper.
 The Allies follow up on their victory in North Africa by landing in Italy after feeding the Germans false information that the real thrust of the invasion will be through Greece/Yugoslavia and into the Balkansnote .
 The Germans swallow this, diverting a significant force from Italy to Yugoslavia.
-With the Allies at the gates of Rome, the Italian government executes what appears to be a blindingly quick Heel-Face Turn—abandoning Germany, deposing Mussolini, and signing a peace treaty with the Allies.
+With the Allies at the gates of Rome, the Italian government votes Mussolini out of power and signs a peace treaty with the Allies.
 In reality, this move has been coming for a long time now—ever since Mussolini declared war on France, in fact.
 German forces are unfazed by this and quickly occupy the remainder of the Italian boot, setting up a puppet regime to rule in their stead; the Allied forces in Italy will take another two years to conquer the rest of the narrow, hilly and easily-defensible peninsula, their main role in the meantime being to keep German forces tied down and distracted from the real fighting in the east.
 Mussolini is later liberated from house arrest by a German commando raid and installed as the figurehead of the puppet government in northern Italy.
 At the very end of the war, on 28 April 1945, he and his mistress are caught by partisans while attempting to flee to Switzerland.
 They are summarily shot and their bodies are hung upside down in the local town square.